‘Leaving Neverland’ Director Defends ‘Every Second’ Of Documentary

-Ever since it debuted at the Sundance Film Festival in January, Leaving Neverland, the documentary in which two men allege that Michael Jackson molested them over the course of several years, has been hugely controversial.
+Ever since it debuted at the Sundance Film Festival in January, Leaving Neverland — the documentary in which two men allege that Michael Jackson molested them over the course of several years — has been hugely controversial.

 The film debuted on HBO in March, with the full support of Oprah Winfrey, and soon drew a huge backlash from both Jackson’s family and his fans.
 Those on the pro-Jackson side have questioned the credibility of accusers Wade Robson and James Safechuck, with some poking specific holes in their stories.